Cryptkeeper/liblorproto/README.md

 ### Memory Allocations

 liblightorama does not allocate any memory internally, and requires a `uint8_t *` be passed to functions for writing to memory.
-All write related functions return a `lor_size_t` value (customizable typedef for `size_t` or optimized equivalent) indicating the length of the data written in bytes.
-Please track this value alongside the memory allocation size to ensure write calls do not overflow.

 To help size your buffers, consider that while not absolute rule and potentially volatile, even the largest write call will not write more than 32 bytes.

+### Error Values

+This library has limited input validation features by design (e.g. liblightorama assumes that buffers are correctly sized and void pointers are of the correct type). liblightorama consists primarily of encoding/decoding functions which are mostly used as small elements within function chains when assembling packet structures.
+Error checking within this structure (without an error sum type) is cumbersome, repetitive, and likely to be skipped by most programmers.

+As encoding/decoding functions do not return error values, you may consider validating the written byte count return value sum against a manually calculated (or previously valid) sample value.

 ### Brightness Curves